jatinchowdhury18/RNNAudioEffects/README.md

   - Try different net architectures
   - Try single degradation method at a time

-## Phaser
+## Time-varying

-- FB section not working very well
+- success with vibrato
-  - Try different architectures
+- Try with phaser mod section
-  - Try different ways of inputing sine wave
-  - Evetntually add FB param
-- Try with mod section
+- Try with phaser FB section